Feature

 • Vendor intake: email OTP + expiration date

-You only need the controls that match the situation.
-A share to a trusted colleague is different from a credential handoff to a new contractor — treat them differently.
+You only need the controls that fit the situation.
+A share to a trusted colleague isn't the same as a client intake form, so pick accordingly.

 Explore Access Controls